noironetworks/acc-provision/doc/features/multipod-vm-migration.md

     * RedHat
 * If the nodes are RedHat, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhclient`.
 * If nodes are Ubuntu, dhclient is installed on the nodes and the lease file is in the path `/var/lib/dhcp`.
+* The DHCP client on your host that is managing the infra vlan interface is configured to use the interface's hardware (MAC) address as its DHCP Client Identifier (Option 61)., i.e. the Client Identifier is generated using the network interface's hardware type and MAC address.
+For an Ethernet interface, this results in an identifier with the format `01:\<mac-address\>`.

 ## 7. Troubleshooting

+Refer this troubleshooting guide if, after an inter pod migration, issues are seen and traffic is not working.

 ### 1. Check if configuration is applied properly